 I seldom read mysteries or thrillers because I’m more interested in figurative language than plot.
-But when I find a writer who can deliver both metaphor and machination — especially during the summer, when I’m interested in some relatively easy reading — it is cause to celebrate.
+But when I find a writer who can deliver both metaphor and machination, it is cause to celebrate.
 Megan Abbott (pictured above) is such a writer.

 Abbott has won the Mystery Writers of America’s Edgar Award for outstanding fiction.
 And Time Magazine named her one of the “23 Authors That We Admire” in 2011.
-I think I stumbled across her 2018 book Give Me Your Hand, as a result of a recommendation from the New York Times Book Review podcast.
+I think I stumbled across her 2018 book Give Me Your Hand, because of a recommendation from the New York Times Book Review podcast.

 - No matter the temperature, she never had more than a fine arc of beads at her hairline, like a halo.

 - Even though we hadn’t met, she waved at me too, like a pageant queen making a grand exit, greeting all her admirers.

 - I walked over to get a better look at the [white] car.
 Inside was white too, like the smooth curves of a giant molar.
 And the gold trimmings like molar crowns.

 - And then I couldn’t believe it, but I started crying.
 Shauna and Sarina put their arms around me sloppily, patting me like a punched dog.

 - Her focus always seemed elsewhere, head down, lost in her own thoughts, a shadow falling between her eyes like a warning.

 - All my papers, once stacked neatly on the bedside table, are scattered across the floor binder clips like little bats, nesting.